syncfusion-content/blazor-docs/blazor/datagrid/excel-like-filter.md

 ## Show template in checkbox list data

-The `FilterItemTemplate` property in the Syncfusion&reg; Blazor Grid allows you to customize the appearance of filter items in the grid’s filter checkbox list for a specific column.
+The `FilterItemTemplate` property in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Grid allows you to customize the appearance of filter items in the grid’s filter checkbox list for a specific column.
 This property is useful when you want to provide a custom UI or additional information within the filter checkbox list, such as icons, text, or any HTML elements, alongside the default filter items.

 In this example, you can see how to use the `FilterItemTemplate` to render icons along with the category names in the filter checkbox list for the **CategoryName** column.